Warning: This article contains discussion of suicide which some readers may find distressing.

 Sheets, also known as 'The Gambler', had also found multiple drawings by Pablo Picasso, a letter written by Abraham Lincoln and a vault of rare comic books worth $90,000.

-The police pronounced Sheets dead at his home and notified Lake Havasu City Police Department’s Criminal Investigations Unit, which then took over the scene and the investigation into his apparent suicide.
+The police pronounced Sheets dead at the scene and notified Lake Havasu City Police Department’s Criminal Investigations Unit, which then took over the investigation into his apparent suicide.

 "The body was ultimately turned over to the Mohave County Medical Examiner’s office for further investigation," the police report stated, adding that Sheets' family had been notified.